 Trail of the Week: Flash of Gold

 One of the most heralded additions to Steamboat’s mountain biking scene is the new multi-use, multi-directional Flash of Gold, a beautiful, meandering, 11.3-mile trail leading from the top of Spring Creek Trail near Dry Lake Campground up Buffalo Pass.
-The trail gets climbing riders off the dusty and narrow Buff Pass Road, and allows an enjoyable and inspiring descent.
+The trail gets climbing riders off the dusty and narrow Buff Pass Road and allows an enjoyable and inspiring descent.

 The trail has quickly become a popular thoroughfare for trail enthusiasts of all types, so watch out for other users, especially in the first couple miles from the trailhead.
 While the road may still be the quickest way to access the BTR and Grouse trail descents for those pressed for time, Flash provides connections to both with incredible views and without the dust and exhaust.